Lion’s Mane for your Brain

-If you’re entering into the mushroom and adaptogen space, one of the first two words you’ll come across are Lion’s.
+Entering into the mushroom and adaptogen space, one of the first two words you’ll come across are Lion’s.
 Mane.
-No, not the mane of an actual lion, this is one of our top functional mushrooms that’s gained much popularity for its astounding benefits to our cognition.
+No, not the mane of an actual lion.
+This is one of our top functional mushrooms that’s gained popularity for its astounding cognitive benefits.
 It has short white strands of cascading “hair” that somewhat resembles the mane of a lion.
 The short way to remember it?
 Lion’s Mane for your Brain.
 Yep, it rhymes.

 Once the above criteria are met in a Lion’s Mane supplement, then you can start looking at dosage.
 Because a powder full of ground up oats with some mushroom roots, even if it’s 2000 mg, is nothing like a real mushroom that has been extracted and then sprayed dried back into a powder.
 Don’t be fooled—not all “Lion’s Mane powders” are the same!

 So let’s say you’ve vetted your products, you know you’re getting the most traditional and scientifically backed effective Lion’s Mane, from there, how much should you take?
 An effective dose of Lion’s Mane extract is between 500 mg - 1500 mg.
 I recommend starting small and then building up from there after a few days.
 Always check in with your body and how you’re feeling, because each body requires a different amount to feel their best.